Spaghetti Muffins

-Spaghetti “Cupcakes” are a fun and easy recipe!
+Spaghetti Muffins are a fun and easy recipe!
 Spaghetti noodles, cheese, marinara sauce and sausages all made in a cupcake pan!

 A FUN HANDHELD DINNER RECIPE

-These Spaghetti “Cupcakes” look like little bird nests.
-They are not only super simple to make but they are kid-friendly and an easy, fun meal to make with kids! they are handheld spaghetti cups!
-Who wouldn’t love that?!
+These Spaghetti Muffins look like little bird nests.
+They are not only super simple to make but they are kid-friendly and an easy, fun meal to make with kids!
+You don’t even have to be a kid.
+These are fun to make and eat for everyone!
+Plus, they heat up amazingly well the next day so are perfect for lunch as well!

-- Chicken sausage or turkey sausage can all be used or you can leave it out all together.
+Chicken sausage or turkey sausage can all be used or you can leave it out all together.
+Additionally, you could use ground beef if desired (as long as it is cooked and crumbled first).

 Preheat oven to 350f degrees.
 Spray a 12-cup muffin pan with nonstick cooking spray.
 Once spaghetti is cooked, drain well.
 Then place it into a large bowl.
 Stir in ricotta and Parmesan cheeses and eggs.